 12. Finish the band by adding D-rings or O-rings to the end of each side.
 I’ve finished the ends with a serger, then folded the band through and stitched in place.
 The band will be tied in the back by tying lace and fabric pieces through the D-rings.

 13. This is the point where you would begin to add embellishments to your bra.
 Make sure you use good quality thread when stitching on anything heavy or that will move while you dance and pin everything in place before sewing.
 I’ve added a few metal pieces and a second layer of fabric (which I’ve sewed on to the cup exactly the same way I did the first layer).
 Note: If you are covering your cups with more than one fabric you can sew them both on at the same time, I’ve sewn them separately because I wanted the pattern to end up in a specific place.

 14. Lastly sew a tube of fabric for the neck strap.
 The larger the cup size the wider the strap should be otherwise it will dig into your skin.
-Also, the neck strap should not be stretchy otherwise the bra may not be supportive enough.
+Also, the neck strap should not be too stretchy otherwise the bra may not be supportive enough (depending on the amount of decoration to the cups, the heavier the cups the more sturdy your strap should be).
 Pin the strap to the inside of the bra cup, try it on to make sure it is the right length, and stitch in place.
 Tip: Although I used stretchy fabric for the neck strap I put a strip of wide twill tape inside to prevent it from stretching.
-I’ve also sewn some lace on to the front of the strap which also helps to make it less stretchy.
+You could also use wide elastic in the fabric tube as well if you want more stretch.
+I’ve also sewn some lace on to the front of this one, which also helps to make it less stretchy.

 Tips & Tricks